grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.6.3 - 2025-04-09 =
+- Added a new option to display an "End Message" when there are no more posts to load via AJAX.
+  - The message can now be set via a global option in the plugin settings, customized in the template, or controlled using a filter hook for full flexibility.
+- Improved CSS styling to ensure better compatibility with a wider range of WordPress themes.
+- Updated Polish translations for improved clarity and consistency.

 = 1.6.2 - 2025-03-30 =
 - This version was released to resolve a problem with the WordPress.org system not generating a ZIP package for version 1.6.1.